-Lockers and locks will be assigned to each middle or high school student.
-Students will keep their locks from year to year.
-If locks are lost, a new one must be purchased from the school.
+Lockers will be assigned to each middle or high school student.
 Stickers that are not easily removed are not permitted.
 Lockers are subject to being searched by administration at any time.

 Lost and Found

 If your child has lost an item, lost and found items are regularly available to be looked through in the Wolverine Den.
 The items are in large containers clearly marked "Lost & Found."